HumberRadio/radio_humber-iOS/Pods/XLPagerTabStrip/README.md

 ### Button Bar

-This is likely to be the most common pager type.
-It's used by many well known apps such as instagram, youtube, skype and many others.
+This is likely the most common pager type.
+It's used by many well-known apps such as instagram, youtube, skype, and many others.

 <img src="Example/barButton.gif" width="250"/>